akeneo/pim-helpcenter/content/md/what-is/what-is-a-rule.md

 IF:
 - my product is in the `Camcorders` family
 - my product attribute names contains the word `Canon`
 - my brand attribute is `empty`

 THEN:
 set the value `Canon` in my product's brand attribute

-Here the example of the YML format expected for this rule.
+Here is the example of the YML format expected for this rule.

 ```yaml
 rules: